What is the process for adoption in Norman, Oklahoma?

 The birth parents of the child either have to consent to the adoption and fully relinquish their rights as parents or have to have their rights terminated by the Court.
 In many cases, one parent will consent to the adoption, but the other may not want to allow someone else to raise their child.
 We can help to walk you through any difficulties that might come up, and can explain each step to you in detail so that you are comfortable with the process and understand what you need to do every step of the way.
 If the birth parents voluntarily consent to you adopting their child, we will appear in court with them, if necessary, to ensure that they do everything they need to do to complete the adoption.

-Why is your firm the best choice for an adoption case?
+Why is your Norman adoption Attorney the best choice for an adoption case?

 What is your experience with adoption cases in Oklahoma?